edaehn/bitsgalore.github.io/_posts/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 ### Extract text with Apache Tika

-[Apache Tika](https://tika.apache.org/) is a Java library that supports metadata and content (including text) extraction for a wide variety of file formats.
+I already mentioned [Apache Tika](https://tika.apache.org/) in the metadata extraction section.
+Tika is also a powerful text extraction tool, and it is particularly useful for situations where text extraction from multiple input formats is needed.
 For PDF it uses the PDF parser of PDFBox (see previous section).
-Tika is particularly interesting for situations where text extraction from multiple input formats is needed.
-For command-line use, download the *Tika-app* runnable JAR from [here](https://tika.apache.org/download.html).
-By default, Tika will extract both text and metadata, and report both in XHTML format.
-You can change this behaviour with the `--text` option (as with PDFBox, you may need to adapt the path and name of the JAR file):
+By default, Tika extracts both text and metadata, and reports both in XHTML format.
+If needed, you can change this behaviour with the `--text` option:

 ```bash
 java -jar ~/tika/tika-app-2.1.0.jar --text whatever.pdf > whatever.txt
 ```

-An explanation of all available options is [available here](https://tika.apache.org/1.17/gettingstarted.html) (section "Using Tika as a command line utility").
+Again, an explanation of all available options is [available here](https://tika.apache.org/2.1.0/gettingstarted.html) (section "Using Tika as a command line utility").

 ### Batch processing with Tika